 Yes, a love of reading can go a long way.
 But, sometimes kids need more than just a love of reading to become better readers.
-You may have to become a bit more of a detective, if they continue to struggle with basic reading skills after first grade.
+You may have to become a bit more of a detective, if they continue to struggle with basic reading skills after first or second grade.

 Be open to what your kid’s teacher’s are saying.
 Get a second opinion.
 Have your child tested for learning difficulties, if necessary.

 You know your children best, so go with your intuition.

 I knew my oldest son was just lagging a bit behind his peers and I was right.
 But my younger son did need professional intervention with his writing skills.
 He did not catch up on his own and is now getting additional help for his writing.